I would like more information on San Diego Christian College.

 Master’s in Teaching Curriculum and Requirements

 Degree candidates must complete 15 credit hours of online* coursework or campus-based evening classes to earn an MA in Teaching from San Diego Christian College.
 (These courses are in addition to the credits required for the California Teaching Credential.)
 The master’s program is designed for working teachers, so students take just one course per eight-week term and can finish the evening/online Teaching MA in less than a year.
-Course descriptions and other relevant information can be found in SDC’s Course Catalog.
+Course descriptions and other relevant information can be found in SDCC’s Course Catalog.

 Click the button below for a sneak peak into the MA in Teaching program from a recent program grad.

 |Required Courses for Evening or Online* MA in Teaching Degree Program|